dylanjtastet/dylanjtastet.github.io/src/faq.md

 ### What should I wear?

 Our dress code is cocktail attire.
 Please wear clothes you are comfortable in!
-The wedding will be outdoors in Fearrington’s beautiful English-inspired gardens.
+The wedding will be semi-outdoors in Fearrington’s beautiful English-inspired gardens.
 In mid-May, the temperature tends to range from the low to high 70s throughout the day, although this of course may vary.

 ### How should I get there?